Skip to main content

 After completing this unit, you’ll be able to:

-- List three types of data that are replicated.
+• List three types of data you can replicate.

-- List two differences between the import/export and replication processes.
+• List two differences between the import and export and replication processes.

 Introduction

-Replication is a Salesforce B2C Commerce process that pushes data and code from a staging instance to a development or production instance in a controlled manner, minimizing the risk of errors.
+Salesforce B2C Commerce uses replication to move data and code from a staging instance to a development or production instance.
+This controlled process reduces the potential for errors during the transfer.
 Replication only happens on instances in the primary instance group (PIG), and not on the secondary instance group (SIG) or sandboxes.

 Source and Target

-During replication, changes are pushed from a replication source to a replication target.
+Replication pushes changes from a replication source to a replication target.
 The replication source is always the staging instance; while the replication target can be a development or production instance.
-While the main goal of replication is to push changes from staging to production, a preliminary step is to push the same changes to development.
-This lets you verify that replication was successful.
+The main goal of replication is to push changes from staging to production.
+A preliminary step is to push the same changes to development.
+This approach helps you verify that replication was successful.

 Replication Control

 You can define multiple replication processes and specify which replication tasks to include in each.
-This lets you control the level of granularity that’s pushed each time.
+Specifying replication tasks helps control the level of granularity that’s pushed each time.
 You can push an entire site or a selected subset; for example, just the site's custom objects.
-You have a similar flexibility with organization-level changes.
+Similar flexibility is available with organization-level changes.

 Schedule start and end dates during times of low traffic, so it doesn't impact your site's performance, or adversely affect the shopper experience.